Isaac Swainson: Velnos' Vegetable Syrup

 Swainson also studied the conventional medicine of the era and gained an MD in 1785.
 There is no record of his subsequent election to the Royal College of Physicians.
+Swainton died on 7 February 1812 in Soho.
+His funeral was at St Mary's Church, Twickenham, and he was buried at Holly Road Garden of Rest.

-Sturt's Desert Pea
+Sturt's desert pea

 Swainson, who was less noted for botany, is honoured by the genus name Swainsona, which is now known as the emblem of South Australia.
 Its common name is Sturt's desert pea.